Our Best Fake Plant & Flower Suppliers plus 36 Style Buys

 If you’re wondering where the best places to buy fake plants are near you, I’m going to tell you in today’s post.
 Because living plants are overrated.
 At least in my home.
-And in the homes of my clients.

 As a self-confessed black thumb, I’ve killed almost every plant that I’ve come into contact with.
 Even the ones that people have said, “Chris, this one is impossible to kill”.
 Well, I showed them.
 Mother-in-Law’s tongue (or a snake plant) I was told was next to impossible to murder.
 It’s currently fading fast and my partner has told me to back away slowly and let him manage the greenery at home.